janelia-flyem/clio_toplevel/README.md

 	* title
 	* description
-	* user

 If the specified dataset is 'all' the annotations are returned across all datasets as a list.
-The function also automatically adds aa timestaamp, location, and dataset field.
+The function also automatically adds a timestaamp, location, locationref (which is a string form of the location), a unique primary id, a verified status, and dataset field.

+The atlas annotations are initially saved as verified=False.
+The user only sees their own annotations when searching by dataset.
+When all annotations are requested, the user only sees annotations for the datasets they have clio_general privilege (or public datasets) that are verified or their own annotations.
+There is API to allow a user of clio_write privilege to verify an atlas entry.

-Note: posting and deleting can only be done by users with the 'clio_atlas' or 'admin' role.
+Note: posting and deleting can only be done by the user that owns the atlas annotation via the interface.

 Post atlas annotation (only one at a time, will overwrite pre-existing):